Table of Contents[Hide][Show]

 The imbalanced intake of fats in the modern diet contributes greatly to the development of a wide variety of inflammatory conditions, weight gain, and overall ill health.
 Most of the chronic diseases of today, including cancer, diabetes, heart disease, arthritis, Alzheimer’s disease, etc. have an inflammatory component.

-While intake of anti-inflammatory omega-3 fats (think salmon, flax seeds, and cod liver oil) to counterbalance the ratio of omega-6 consumption definitely helps resolve the problem, it doesn’t solve it entirely.
+While intake of anti-inflammatory omega-3 fats (think salmon, flax seeds, and cod liver oil) to counterbalance the ratio of omega-6 consumption definitely help resolve the problem, it doesn’t solve it entirely.

 This is because the frequently overlooked anti-inflammatory properties of gamma linolenic acid have a very important role to play in human health beyond what omega-3 fats have to offer.